kdagyei2/ASSIGNMENT/README.md

 # ASSIGNMENT
-This is an assignment on programming with structured languages done by AGYEI KWAKU DARKO.
+This is an assignment on programming with structured languages done by AGYEI KWAKU DARKO with index number 9444319.
 In this assignment, I have solved the
 Schrodinger one-dimension particle system using the finite difference method